al3xandr3/al3xandr3.github.io/_posts/2013-04-10-twitter-quotes.md

 </blockquote>

 <blockquote data-day="2013-12-04">
-A big part of life and growing up is about tolerating bigger levels of pain overtime to keep evolving to achieve bigger things.
-Keep expanding the confort zone.
+A big part of life and growing up is about tolerating bigger levels of pain overtime to keep evolving to achieve new things.
+To keep expanding the confort zone.
 </blockquote>

 <blockquote data-day="2013-12-01">